Crypto 1099 Form: 1099-K vs. 1099-B vs. 1099-MISC

 What is an IRS 1099 form?

 An IRS 1099 form is a record of income for an individual taxpayer.
-You can receive an IRS 1099 form for lots of different reasons.
+You can receive an IRS 1099 form for many reasons.
 For example, freelancers and contractors may receive one from a client.
-It is merely a record of income from that client, business, or entity.

-There are 20 different types of 1099 forms available for a variety of businesses to file to report different kinds of income paid, but only some 1099 forms are issued for crypto investors.
-Let's look at the 1099 forms used to report crypto.
+There are 20 different types of 1099 forms available for businesses to report types of income.
+Only a few of them are issued by crypto exchanges to users.

-Crypto exchanges began sending out IRS 1099 forms a few years ago in response to increasing pressure from the IRS to share customer data.
-So in the name of tax compliance, some exchanges issue a 1099 form to both their customers and an identical copy to the IRS.
+Crypto exchanges began sending out IRS 1099 forms a few years ago due to increasing pressure from the IRS to share customer data.
+Whenever you receive a crypto 1099 form, the IRS receives an identical copy.

 Do you get a 1099 form for cryptocurrency?